EMA Support Black Lives guide prepared by adviser, Dee Sanae:

 Post or repost from the black community - what they are experiencing, what's happening at the protests from the black community perspective, and educate and share resources about white supremacy

-If you have shied away from becoming active in the community, the right to become an activist in your community is now.
+If you have shied away from becoming active in the community, it's not too late to become an activist in your community is now.
 Speak up and get engaged.
 If you don't know the first steps the resources here are some sites and resources that I have collected that can help you in your first step:

 Help the family of Ahmaud Arbery #IRunWithMaud